ZQPei/Sorting_Visualization/README.md

    - `-r` `--resample`: Get Resampled Array
    - `-s` `--sparse`: Sparse Array
    - `-n` `--no-record`: Don't record to *.avi video!
+   - --silent: No voice output
+   - --sound-interval: Time of sound

 ### May you have fun!